The Pros and Cons of a safari in Kenya’s Masai Mara Conservancies

 The Mara Triangle is the unfenced westerly wedge of the National Reserve.
 Its borders are formed by the Mara River to the east and the Oloololo Escarpment to the northwest and Tanzania's Serengeti to the southwest.
 Though owned by the Masai Mara National Reserve, since 2001, the Mara Triangle has been run and managed by the non-profit Masai Mara Conservancy.
 This means that the Mara Triangle is a hybrid between the government-run and conservancy models.

-The Mara Triangle is also the hotspot of the Great Migration action as this is where the migratory herds of ungulates enter the Masai Mara from the Serengeti in Tanzania.
+The Mara Triangle is also the hotspot of the great migration action as this is where the migratory herds of ungulates enter the Masai Mara from the Serengeti in Tanzania.
 The crowning highlight of any Kenya safari is seeing the Mara River crossing.
 The benefit of this arrangement is that within the Mara Triangle, it is possible to escape the congestion that accompanies the high season east of the river.

 Masai Mara Conservancy Pros Masai Mara Conservancy Cons